 Sue: No!
 You can’t kill Packer!
 PACKER!

 Sue: The Doctor just used a gun!
 That can’t be right, can it?

 Sue: I suppose so, but it still doesn’t feel right.

-The Doctor and Vaughn join forces to defeat the Cybermen and the Brigadier sends in his troops to aid them.
+The Doctor and Vaughn join forces, and the Brigadier orders his troops to help them.

-Sue: You know, the Brig was a very handsome man back in the day.
+Sue: You know, the Brig was very handsome back in the day.

 Me: Okay, steady on.

 Sue: I can’t wait for him to become a regular character.

 And then, just when you think Vaughn will achieve redemption by successfully disabling the Cybermen’s homing beacon, he’s shot by his former allies.